jcamilom/chahac/README.md

-# chahac
+# Chahac

-Chahac is a CLI tool for sending personalized emails to several recipients
+Chahac is a CLI tool for sending personalized emails to several recipients.